vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Paurṇamāsi-vratas-Vide Agni 194, KKV 374-385 (only five ),

 HV II.
 160-245 ( about 38 ), SmK 432-439, PC 211-314, VR 587-645.
 Some unimportant matters about Full Moon tithi are mentioned here.
-On Āṣ. pūrṇimā, ascetics (yatis) are to shave their heads and not to shave during cāturmāsya, they are to stay in one place for four or two months from Āsādhi and perform Vyāsapūjā (PC 284); on Śr. pūrṇimā Upākarma; on Bh.
+On Āṣ. pūrṇimā, ascetics (yatis) are to shave their heads and not to shave during cāturmāsya, they are to stay in one place for four or two months from Āṣādhi and perform Vyāsapūjā (PC 284); on Śr. pūrṇimā Upākarma; on Bh.
 Full Moon śrāddha to be performed for Nūndimukha pitrs; on M. pūrnimā donate sesame; in Phā. theft of firewood allowed to boys from su.
 5th to 15th and fire is to be set to such wood on 15th (PC 309); V. Dh.
 (90.

 List of vratas